Frances Hesselbein: Awards

 In 1998, Hesselbein was awarded the Presidential Medal of Freedom for her work with the Girl Scouts of the USA.
 She turned 100 years old in November 2015.

 Hesselbein was denoted a Pitt Legacy Laureate of the University of Pittsburgh in 2000.
 She has received 22 honorary doctoral degrees.

 Personal life

 Frances Hesselbein was married to John Hesselbein.
 She died at her home in Easton, Pennsylvania, on December 11, 2022, at the age of 107.

+Frances Hesselbein Student Leadership Program

+In 2006, the Military Child Education Coalition (MCEC) created the Frances Hesselbein Student Leadership Program to support high school students and to honor Hesselbein and her situational leadership.
+The program aims to teach high school students leadership, communication, and team-building skills by sending them on a week-long trip to either the United States Military Academy in the fall or to the United States Air Force Academy in the spring.